About the Centre

 XM2 is the University of Exeter’s Centre for Doctoral Training in Metamaterials.
 We have a well-established track record of relevant research, spanning a unique mix of interests, from microwave metasurfaces to carbon nanotubes, from the fundamental theory of electromagnetism and quantum mechanics, to new understanding in acoustics, from graphene plasmonics to spintronics, magnonics and magnetic composites, and from terahertz photonics to biomimetics.

-The Centre opened its doors in September 2014 and now consists of more than 60 PhD students (Postgraduate Researchers, PGRs) from the UK, the EU and beyond, who are training in a stimulating, challenging yet supportive cohort-based environment.
+The Centre opened its doors in September 2014 and now consists of more than 80 PhD students (Postgraduate Researchers, PGRs) from the UK, the EU and beyond, who are training in a stimulating, challenging yet supportive cohort-based environment.
+Our first graduates went finished their PhD in 2018 and went on into employment in industry (e.g. QinetiQ and Metaboards) and as postdocs in Higher Education Instutions in- and outside of the UK.

 The Centre is funded by the Engineering and Physical Sciences Research Council (EPSRC), the University of Exeter and our industry collaborators.